dmbarbour/glas/docs/GlasCLI.md

 *Aside:* In context of 'http' interfaces and such, we might also secure user access to the application by configuring authorizations.
 Perhaps we could integrate SSO at the configuration layer.

-## Glas Shell

-A user configuration may define 'app.\*' at the toplevel.
-In context of [notebook applications](GlasNotebooks.md) this application likely represents a live-coding projectional editor for the configuration and its transitive dependencies.
-Users can run this application via `"glas --run .
-Args To App"` without any special features.

-A community can feasibly tweak this notebook application to serve as a [shell](https://en.wikipedia.org/wiki/Shell_(computing)) for the glas system.
-Instead of running multiple applications as separate OS processes, user actions would compose applications into the notebook.
-This shell could support conventional graphical and command-line interfaces alongside HTTP.

-In practice, we'll often want instanced shells.
-This can feasibly be implemented by copying or logically overlaying the configuration folder.
-The glas executable might provide built-in support for instanced shells via `"glas --shell ..."`.

 ## Built-in Tooling

 The glas executable may be extended with useful built-in tools.
 Some tools that might prove useful: